Most Americans have a home mortgage. The rich often have two. Only the poor can’t take advantage of this “good” debt.

 Wealthy Americans have already learned to benefit from this technique.
 The average wealthy American is worth $1,400,000.
 They have $275,000 in debt, nearly all of it in real estate.
 Because their assets have appreciated, their debt is now less than 20 percent of their net worth.

-As 2002 closes, it is liable to be the last change to refinance your home, if you haven’t done so already.
+As 2002 closes, it is liable to be the last chance to refinance your home, if you haven’t done so already.
 Interest rates are heading back up and the benefits will shrink when that happens.

 In summary, here are the principles to use when handling mortgage debt